magefile/mage/README.md

 # mage

-Mage is a Makefile replacement for Go.
+Mage is a make/rake-like build tool using Go.

 ## Demo